radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 While it is up to the implementor to organize the catalog, it is recommended to arrange it in a way that would make sense for a human to browse a set of STAC Items in an intuitive matter.

-The recommendation for static catalogs is to define them using the file name `catalog.json` to distinguish the catalog from item other JSON type files.
-In order to support multiple catalogs, the recommended practice is to place the `catalog.json` in namespaces "directories".
+The recommendation for static catalogs is to define them using the file name `catalog.json` or `collection.json` to distinguish the catalog from other JSON type files.
+In order to support multiple catalogs, the recommended practice is to place the catalog file in namespaces "directories".
 For example:

 - current/catalog.json
 - archive/catalog.json